Balmukund151/TSAI/Assignment-5/Readme.md

 Have used dilation to improve the receptive Field , kept bacth size=32(doesn't lookk like it contributed much to improve the accuracy), used strides instead of max pool.

+Also, it looks like the data distribution is not even.
+As you can see in the countplot that for emotion, almost 70% data is for normal emotion and 30% is distributed between other 2 types of distribution.
+Because of this un even distribution and less no. of samples to learn from the accuracy rate is suffering.
+This is almost true for all the fields of the Image which needs to be predicted.
+To me this looks like the reason why accuracy stalls after certain point.
+In my view, we can apply augmentation but not to all but only for the samples where the training data is less and training data distribution is very uneven.
+Didn't get the time to try but looks like this approach if followed could result in better training and subsequently better validation accuracy.